-Now that TrueNAS SCALE is installed and configured, it’s time to log in to the web interface and begin managing data!
+Now that you have installed and configured TrueNAS SCALE, you can log in to the web interface and begin managing data!

-By default, a fresh install of TrueNAS SCALE provides a default address for logging in to the web interface.
-To view the web interface IP address or reconfigure web interface access, you will need to connect a monitor and keyboard to your TrueNAS system or connect with IPMI for out-of-band system management.
+By default, fresh installs of TrueNAS SCALE provide a default address for logging in to the web interface.
+To view the web interface IP address or reconfigure web interface access, connect a monitor and keyboard to your TrueNAS system or connect with IPMI for out-of-band system management.

-When powering on a TrueNAS system, the system attempts to connect to a DHCP server from all live interfaces and provide access to the web interface.
-On networks that support Multicast Domain Name Services (mDNS), a hostname and domain can be used to access the TrueNAS web interface.
-By default, TrueNAS is configured to use the hostname and domain truenas.local You can change this after logging in to the web interface by going to Network, clicking Settings in the Global Configuration window, and setting a new Hostname and Domain.
+When powering on a TrueNAS system, the system attempts to connect to a DHCP server from all live interfaces to access the web UI.
+On networks that support Multicast Domain Name Services (mDNS), the system can use a hostname and domain to access the TrueNAS web interface.
+By default, TrueNAS uses the hostname and domain truenas.local.
+To change the hostname and domain in the web interface, go to Network and click Settings in the Global Configuration window.

 To access the web interface using an IP address, use the one that the Console Setup Menu generated after installing SCALE, or use the one you configured in the Post-install Configuration article if you upgraded from CORE.

-If you need to, you can reset the root password in the TrueNAS console setup menu or in the web interface by going to Credentials > Local Users and editing the Root user.
+You can reset the root password in the TrueNAS console setup menu or web interface by going to Credentials > Local Users and editing the

-On a computer that can access the same network as the TrueNAS system, enter the hostname and domain or IP address in a web browser to connect to the web interface.
+On a computer with access to the same network as the TrueNAS system, enter the hostname and domain or IP address in a web browser to connect to the web interface.

-root account password that you created during installation.
+root username and account password that you created during installation.

 If the user interface is not accessible by IP address from a browser, check these things:

-- If the page does not load, make sure that a
+- If the page does not load, ensure a

 pingreaches the TrueNAS system IP address.
-If the address is in a private IP address range, it is only accessible from within that private network.
+If the IP address is in a private range, you must access it from within that private network.

-If the web interface is shown but seems unresponsive or incomplete:
+If the web interface displays but seems unresponsive or incomplete:

 - Try a different browser.
 We recommend Firefox.